-Below are details regarding provisions of exemption, insurance and undertaking to indemnify officers, in effect as at the date of this Periodic Report, which are subject to the Compensation Policy of the Company (for details see section 4.7.2 above):
+Below are details regarding provisions of exemption, insurance and undertaking to indemnify officers, in effect as at the date of this Periodic Report, which are subject to the Remuneration Policy of the Company (for details see section 4.7.2 above):

-4.17.1 The Company's Articles of Association permit the exemption, indemnification and insurance of officers, to the maximum extent permitted by the Companies Law.
+4.17.1 The Company's Articles of Association permits the exemption, indemnification and insurance of officers (including the Directors of the Company) to the maximum extent permitted by the Companies Law.

-Indemnification and exemption: The Company has undertaken towards officers of the Company that the Company would indemnify them, in advance, in specific cases (hereinafter: "the Determining Events"), in an amount not exceeding 25% of the Company's equity, as recorded in its financial statements as of the date of the indemnification, for all the officers.
+Indemnification and exemption: The Company has undertaken towards officers of the Company (including Directors in the Company), including Directors and officers which are controlling shareholders in the Company and/or the representatives thereof that the Company would indemnify them, in advance, in specific cases (hereinafter: "the Determining Events"), in an amount not exceeding 25% of the Company's equity, as recorded in its financial statements as of the date of the indemnification, for all the officers.
 This amount will be added to the amount of all insurance benefits in respect of the types of Determining Events, which the Company will receive from time to time under any officers' liability insurance.
 The list of Determining Events was updated at a later date following the amendment of the letter of indemnification and exemption issued to officers of the Company, including its controlling shareholders.
-These undertakings of the Company will continue to apply to the benefit of the Company's officers also after the termination is granted were performed during the period of their service as officers of the Company.
+These undertakings of the Company will continue to apply to the benefit of the Company's officers also after the termination of their service with the Company, provided that actions in respect of which the indemnification is granted were performed during the period of their service as officers of the Company.
 The Company has also undertaken to release its officers, in advance, from any liability for damage due to a breach of the duty of care towards the Company, with certain restrictions.

-The Company from time to time renews the validity of the letters of indemnification and exemption of its officers, including the controlling shareholders, and issues letters of indemnification and exemption to new officers that are appointed, in accordance with the requirements of the law.
+The Company from time to time renews the validity of the letters of indemnity and exemption of its officers (including during the report period, as specified in section 4.15 above), including the controlling shareholders thereof and/or the representatives thereof, and issues letters of indemnity and exemption to new officers that are appointed, in accordance with the requirements of the law.